kauevestena/osm_sidewalkreator/paper_publication/about.md

-This folder contains stuff dont packaged with release.
+This folder contains stuff don't packaged with release.

 It will contain stuff from the publication to come.